PoCInnovation/Workshops/software/29.Flask/README.md

 # Workshop 29 - Flask Backend with MySQL

-:heavy_check_mark: Discover [Flask](https://flask.palletsprojects.com/), a lightweight framework to build a Python backend.
+✔️ Discover [Flask](https://flask.palletsprojects.com/), a lightweight framework to build a Python backend.

-:heavy_check_mark: Interact with a MySQL database
+✔️ Interact with a MySQL database

-:heavy_check_mark: Build a basic todo list & authentication system
+✔️ Build a basic todo list & authentication system

 ## Step 0: Initialization

 In this workshop, you'll lean how to use Flask to easily create a REST API performing operations on a database.

-> :bulb: A quick [documentation](https://www.ibm.com/cloud/learn/rest-apis) about REST API.
+> 💡 A quick [documentation](https://www.ibm.com/cloud/learn/rest-apis) about REST API.

 All the required information to install the workshop's dependencies are given in the [SETUP.md](./SETUP.md)